From Big Data to Automated Journalism

-If you are integrating video into your newsroom, looking to change or enhance your strategy, or even confirm whether you are on the right track, this study tour will access the strategy makers that will share why they have made the decisions that they have.
+If you are integrating video into your newsroom, looking to change or enhance your strategy, or even confirm whether you are on the right track, this study tour could have given you access to the strategy makers sharing why they have made the decisions that they have.

 Mobile Content Strategy